Finger Joint Box

 Red Art Chair

-I built a bunch or tables but this is my first chair.
-It’s a new world of design possibilities.
+I built a bunch of tables but this is my first chair.

 Concrete Mountains

-Our neighbors needed a sturdy Green Egg table so we jumped at the chance to use concrete and cypress again.
-This form was much simpler without the sink cutout so to make it more challenging we personalized it with an embedded mountain range since our neighbors are avid hikers.
+Our neighbors needed a sturdy Green Egg table so David and I jumped at the chance to use concrete and cypress again.
+This form was much simpler without the sink cutout so to make it more challenging we personalized it with an embedded mountain range.
+Our neighbors are avid hikers.